 Christians believe and proclaim the Lord Jesus Christ who saves those who come to him, those who receive him, those who believe in him.

-This is the true, Biblical Gospel that we must preach, publish, proclaim, and share with all mankind—or to so many as God in his providence enables us.
-This Gospel will be preached throughout the whole world, as the Great Commission is fulfilled (see Matthew 24:14; Mark 16:15).
+This is the true, Biblical gospel that we must preach, publish, proclaim, and share with all mankind—or to as many as God in his providence enables us.
+This gospel will inevitably be preached throughout the whole world, as the Great Commission is fulfilled (see Matthew 24.14; Mark 16.15).

-To whoever God in his providence leads us, whether elect or not, we can proclaim the same Gospel message.
-We can proclaim—we should proclaim—we do proclaim—for we are compelled to proclaim: “Believe on5 the Lord Jesus Christ, and thou shalt be saved.”
+To whoever God in his providence leads us, whether elect or not, we can proclaim the same gospel message.
+We can proclaim—we should proclaim—we do proclaim—for we are compelled to proclaim: “Believe on4 the Lord Jesus Christ, and thou shalt be saved.”

 So now we urge every reader of these words to apply this call of God to his or her own soul.
 You are certainly one of the many that are called.
 Even by reading what you are reading here, you are being called!

-If you truly believe in Christ, the Saviour of “whosoever believeth in him”, then you are one of the “as many as” who were ordained to eternal life.
-This is because those who come to believe in Christ the Saviour, and those who were ordained by God to receive eternal life, are the same people!
+If you truly believe in Christ, the Saviour of “whosoever believeth in him,” then you can be sure that you are one of the “as many as” who were ordained to eternal life.
+This is because those who come to believe in the Saviour, and those who were ordained by God to receive eternal life, are the same people.

 There is a definite promise of salvation unto eternal life made to all who will come to believe in the Lord Jesus Christ.

-- The word preach translates the Greek word κηρύσσω (kerusso), meaning to herald, to publish, to proclaim openly that something that has been done (Strong’s Concordance). ↩
+The word preach translates the New Testament Greek word κηρύσσω (kerusso), meaning to herald, to publish, to proclaim openly that something that has been done (Strong’s Concordance, Greek Dictionary, word #2784). ↩︎

-- Paul’s assertion that ordained preachers such as himself and Timothy have the “ministry of reconsiliation” (2 Corinthians 1:1), and that they are “ambassadors” of Christ (2 Corinthians 5:18,20), is not an argument against ordinary unordained Christians sharing the Gospel on a personal level.
-Similarly, his assertion that himself and Timothy (and other ordained ministers) are co-beseechers with God when they proclaim the Gospel (v.20) does not mean that God doesn’t call people to himself by unordained Christians.
-Any Christian who thinks that he or she is not obligated to share the Gospel with anyone should have a serious think about the following passages, so that they understand that they are not exempted from obedience to them: Matthew 5:14-16; Philippians 2:14-16; Colossians 4:5-6; 1 Peter 2:9; 3:15. ↩
+Paul’s assertion that ordained preachers such as himself and Timothy have the “ministry of reconsiliation” (2 Corinthians 1.1), and that they are “ambassadors” of Christ (2 Corinthians 5.18,20), is not an argument against ordinary unordained Christians sharing the gospel on a personal level.
+Similarly, his assertion that himself and Timothy (and other ordained ministers) are co-beseechers with God when they proclaim the gospel (v.20) does not mean that God doesn’t call people to himself through unordained Christians.
+Any Christian who thinks that he or she is not obligated to share the gospel with anyone should have a serious think about the following passages, so that they understand that they are not exempted from obedience to them: Matthew 5.14-16; Philippians 2.14-16; Colossians 4.5-6; 1 Peter 2.9; 3.15. ↩︎